 I dyed this colorway on Stained Glass Sock, which is a soft and squishy 2-ply yarn made of 80% superwash merino and 20% nylon.
 The thing that makes Stained Glass Sock uniquely wonderful is that one ply is made of white wool while the other alternates between black and white, so when I dye the yarn, it looks like leaded stained glass.
 Each 100 gram skein has 400 yards.

 400 yards / 3.5 oz / 2 plies

 Care: Machine or hand wash cold and air dry.

-Monet's Cathedral would look great with Monet, Blue Sky, Purple Delight, and The Hands of the King.
+Monet's Cathedral would look great with Monet, Phantom of the Opera, Annunciation Blue, Eggplant, and Smitten.